Glass Seashells ‘Fuchsia Nautilus’ by Emma Goring

-Emma Goring’s glass seashells, Purple Fox, part of her Chambers series gives rise to her growing accomplishments.
-Clear and purple glass worked together in the hot studio.
+Emma Goring’s glass seashells, Fuchsia Nautilus, part of her Chambers series gives rise to her growing accomplishments.
+Clear and pink glass worked together in the hot studio.
 Compression, twists and turns create internal chambers of interest.
-Subtle tones of purple pass through the shell adding depth within.
-All viewed through a highly polished flat window.
-The Purple Fox, when back lit, will highlight the chambers to their full glory.
+Subtle tones of pink pass through the shell adding depth within.
+All are viewed through a highly polished flat window.
+The Fuchsia Nautilus, when backlit, will highlight the chambers to their full glory.

 Every shell is signed and dated by the artist

-NB: Each of Emma’s glass seashells are completely unique, much like seashells themselves; they are handmade, and it is impossible to replicate the shape or individual chambers within the shell each time.
+NB: Each of Emma’s glass seashells is completely unique, much like the seashells themselves; they are handmade, and it is impossible to replicate the shape or individual chambers within the shell each time.

 Glass Seashells Artist

-Emma Goring, a maker and designer of Hot Glass resides in Bingham, close to Nottingham.
-It was in 2015 while studying BA (Hons) Glass and Ceramics at the University of Sunderland her curiosity in glass was sparked.
-During the first semester an introduction to hot glass sealed Emma’s fate.
+Emma Goring Glass, a maker and designer of Hot Glass resides in Bingham, near Nottingham.
+It was in 2015, while studying BA (Hons) Glass and Ceramics at the University of Sunderland her curiosity in glass was sparked.
+During the first semester, an introduction to hot glass sealed Emma’s fate.

-After graduating with a first class honors, Emma looked to widen her knowledge and increase her skill set.
-This has lead to a number of Internships and experiences.
-Emma worked at the National Glass Center in Sunderland as a glass maker for two years.
-She currently assists Lucinda Robertson, hiring artist at the National Glass Center.
+After graduating with first-class honours, Emma looked to widen her knowledge and increase her skill set.
+This has led to a number of internships and experiences.
+Emma worked at the National Glass Centre in Sunderland as a glassmaker for two years.
+She currently assists Lucinda Robertson in hiring artists at the National Glass Centre.

 Emma spent four months as a Technical Intern with Hot Glass, at North Lands Creative in Lybster, Scotland.
 This experience taught Emma the systems and procedures needed to run a studio.
 It also empowered Emma to build her own mini furnace.
-Emma then went on to fulfill a ten week internship with Tobias Møhl and Trine Drivsholm in Denmark.
+Emma then went on to fulfil a ten-week internship with Tobias Møhl and Trine Drivsholm in Denmark.